The Gorka (Gore• Kuh, ˈɡɔrkə) Is a military garment that has become the stuff of legends — A one and done combat suit built for mountain warfare.

 Two-Tone the Gorka K. Just like the initial batch in 2018, but with a Ranger Green twist.

-You can believe us when we say they're made in Uzbekistan this time, but the spirit of our Gorka lives on in the attention to detail, quality, and performance assured by the designer himself.
+Unless otherwise mentioned, Gorkas are made just next door in Uzbekistan now, but the spirit of our Gorka lives on in the attention to detail, quality, and performance assured by the Russian designer himself.